TokenMarketNet/ethereum-smart-contract-transaction-demo/README.md

 ## Introduction

-This demo app demostrates how to deploy an Ethereum smart contract and then call this contract functions from a web user interface.
-There is a demo app written using React and Bootstrap that can call an arbitrary Ethereum contract using Etherscan.io API service.
-The application is coded in ECMAScript 2016 and put together using Webpack.
+This demo app demostrates how to deploy an Ethereum smart contract and call arbitrary contract functions from a web user interface.
+For the deployment of the contract Go Ethereum is used.
+For the API calls Etherscan.IO API service is used.

+There is a demo app written using React and Bootstrap.
+The application is coded in ECMAScript 2016 and wrapped together using Webpack.

-All keys are held 100% client side and transaction is constructed in JavaScript, making the example optimal for non-custodian wallets and Dapps.
+All keys are held 100% client side and transaction is constructed in JavaScript, making the example optimal to follow if you are working with non-custodian wallets or Dapps.

 We use both command line Node.js tools and browser based JavaScript in this demo.